chainpoint/chainpoint-cli/README.md

-  evaluate  evaluate and display a proof's anchor claims export    export a proof list      display the status of every hash in the local database show      show the proof for a hash_id_node delete    delete a hash from the local database version   show the CLI version
+  evaluate  evaluate and display a proof's anchor claims export    export a proof list      display the status of every hash in the local database show      show the proof for a proof_id delete    delete a hash from the local database version   show the CLI version